There are too many cars to choose from. How do you pic one that's right for you? This should help you narrow it down.

 Recommended models: Vauxhall Corsa, Ford Fiesta, Renault Clio

 The budgeteer wants something that isn’t going to cost an arm and a leg, but doesn’t look like a box on wheels.
-The budgeteer spirit is more commonly found in younger drivers and those getting their first car.
+Their spirit is more commonly found in younger drivers and those getting their first car.

-There’s a compromise between performance and affordability – something that’s not too expensive but still has some power under the bonnet.
+There’s a compromise between performance and affordability – something that’s not too expensive but still has some oomph under the bonnet.

 Budgeteer top priorities: